Tadzio Koelb

-Tadzio Koelb (English: /taːdʐʉ kœlb/; born 1971) is an American novelist, translator, and critic.
+Tadzio Koelb (English: /taːdʐʉ kœlb/; born 1971) is an American émigré novelist, translator, and critic based in Belgium.

 Career

 Koelb's first novel, Trenton Makes, appeared in March 2018.
 It received favorable reviews in the New York Times Book Review and the Financial Times.
 The Center for Fiction shortlisted the novel for the 2018 Center for Fiction First Novel Prize.
 The French translation of the novel was long listed for the Grand Prix de Littérature Américaine and shortlisted for the Prix du roman PAGE.